Close

 Welcome to From Insults to Respect.

-Of course, there will be different views on how to best dig ourselves out of the mess we find ourselves in.
-This is understandable.
+Civility in politics is a rare commodity.
+Sadly, the insults are bitter and unrelenting as ever.
 But do disagreements have to lead to the abandoning of civility?
 To deepen our thinking about this, I invite you to take a little stroll with me along the path Abraham Lincoln took during the USA’s greatest conflict.

 Lincoln’s Way Of Responding to People With Different Views From His Own